 It’s truly one of the most popular Welsh tourist attractions, so what visit would be complete without snapping a selfie in front of that sign?

-While you’re there, stop in the tourism office and buy a t-shirt to show the friends back home that you really were there.
+While you’re there, stop in the tourism office and buy a t-shirt to show your friends back home that you really were there.
 If you want to be hardcore about it, you could even learn how to pronounce it.

 FFESTINIOG AND WELSH HIGHLANDS RAILWAY